-The Archaeological Sciences option is recommended to students who are interested in an in-depth study archaeological methods and theories.
+The Archaeological Sciences option is recommended to students who are interested in an in-depth study of archaeological methods and theories.
 More specifically, it seeks to introduce students to the rigorous study of archaeological data.
 The required courses in this option will equip students with specialized laboratory, analytical and field skills, and will provide them with the historical context needed for understanding contemporary issues in archaeological sciences.

 Special emphasis is put on teaching students the logic and rationale behind archaeological arguments.
 Students who complete this option will be well-equipped to pursue careers in archaeology-related fields both in private (e.g. cultural research management firms) and public (e.g. National Park Service, Forestry Service) sectors and to pursue graduate studies in archaeology.